compose-spec/compose-spec/05-services.md

 - `PROTOCOL` to restrict port to specified protocol. `tcp` and `udp` values are defined by the Specification, Compose offers support for platform-specific protocol names.

+IPv6 addresses can optionally be enclosed in square brackets.

 If host IP is not set, it binds to all network interfaces.
 Ports can be either a single value or a range.
 Host and container must use equivalent ranges.